sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Endpoint Attribute:

-: In the context of SACM, endpoint attribute is a synonym for the term attribute.
+: In the context of SACM, endpoint attributes are [TBD].
 Endpoint Attributes are typically represented as AVP.

 Evaluation Task: